 This is a great daytime anchorage.
 The brilliantly white, all-tide beach on its northern end can be seen from miles distant.

 A wide variety of fish and corals make this island a favourite for scuba divers and snorkellers at slack water and neap tides.
-An excellent day destination for families because of the small cove teeming with brilliantly coloured sergeant major fish, which will feed from your hand — although fish-feeding is now illegal.
+An excellent day destination for families because of the small cove teeming with brilliantly coloured sergeant major fish, which will feed from your hand – although feeding the fish is now illegal and unaware visitors have been arrested for breaking this law!

 By far the busiest destination for speedboat trips from Phuket, there is a daytime restaurant on the beach.
 A 200 baht fee per boat and 40 baht per non-Thai visitor are levied by the local council for visiting vessels.
 There is also a 150 baht charge per couple for deck chairs, whether you use them or not!
 Take your wallet.
-(None of this applies at the time of posting due to Covid-19 impact.)
+It is best to visit before 10 am or after 3pm to avoid the crowds.
+(Fees correct at the time of publishing.)

 14 miles from ao Chalong

-To the northwest of Koh Khai Nok, this islet has moorings and hosts the excellent stilted restaurant Chokdee, tucked into the rocks.
-There’s a dinghy jetty and snorkelling along the reef edge is superb.
+To the northwest of Koh Khai Nok, this islet has moorings and once hosted a stilted restaurant, tucked into the rocks, that was a favourite of local yachties.
+Sadly, it’s now derelict.
+Snorkelling along the reef edge is superb.
 Anchor off the reef in 15-20 metres either side – depending on conditions.

 This is another very popular day trip destination for speedboat package tours from Phuket.
 The small islet offers a great daytime anchorage in 8-10 metres off the sandy point to the northeast.